Ganashree9/uk-retail-sales-trend-analysis/README.md

 ## Project Overview

-This project analyses Great Britain retail sales trends using the official ONS Retail Sales Index dataset.
-The aim is to understand how retail sales, online sales, and sector performance changed before, during, and after the pandemic period.
+This project analyses Great Britain retail sales trends using the official Office for National Statistics (ONS) Retail Sales Index dataset.

+The aim of the project is to understand how retail sales, online sales, and sector performance changed before, during, and after the pandemic period.

-The project uses Python for data cleaning, SQL for business analysis, and Power BI for dashboard reporting.
+The project uses Python for data inspection and cleaning, SQL for business analysis, and Power BI for dashboard reporting.

 ## Business Questions

-This project answers the following questions:
+This project answers the following business questions:

 1. How has online retail sales share changed over time?
 2. Which retail sectors performed strongest after the pandemic?